robertsweetman/module_2/mdbook/src/5_team_collaboration_and_communication.md

 There's usually a chat app like Slack or Teams for quick threads to tackle particular issues or problems.

 Outside the feature development being carried out by developers there would be a Team Lead, nominally set with tasking individuals with work as well as acting as an arbiter on technical direction.
-Possibly there would be a Software Architect fulfilling this role but if it's a smaller project this might be un-necessary.
+Possibly there would be a Software Architect fulfilling this role but if it's a smaller project this might be unnecessary.

-The Team Lead would also likely inteface to the Project Manager who would have overall responsibility for reporting outwards as to the state of the development, especially in relation to time to completion.
+The Team Lead would also likely interface to the Project Manager who would have overall responsibility for reporting outwards as to the state of the development, especially in relation to time to completion.
 Their role involves understanding the true state of the project and communicating this to stake-holders.
 Expectation management is key here, especially if something un-expected comes up and there _might_ be a possible delay.

 You could easily use dashboards to broadcast the current project state, identify key milestones and plot progress along a gantt chart (see below)